reinvantveer/reinvantveer.github.io/_posts/2022-01-29-easier-operator.md

 ## Argo Events as an operator framework

-For about a year now, I had been using Argo Workflows to much satisfaction.
+For about a year now, I had been using [Argo Workflows](https://argoproj.github.io/argo-workflows/) to much satisfaction.
 We used it to ingest data from external and internal sources, mostly targeting PostGIS databases to pipe the data to.
 It has been working very nicely, and we created an operator and accompanying "custom resource definition" that allowed us to describe a dataset ingestion operation, which worked very well for us.

 Then, we started looking into Argo Events.
-It's a great system for letting other infrastructure components know that some state changes occured, such as completing the ingestion of a data set.
-Argo Events has a fantastic set of events that it can listen to, and if that isn't enough you can even define your own.
-Argo Events splits event handling into consituent parts:
+It's a great system for letting other infrastructure components know that some state changes occurred, such as completing the ingestion of a data set.
+Argo Events has a fantastic set of sources that it can listen to, and if that isn't enough you can even define your own.
+Argo Events splits event handling into constituent parts:

 - an [EventBus](https://argoproj.github.io/argo-events/concepts/eventbus/), which will keep event messages until handled,
 - an [EventSource](https://argoproj.github.io/argo-events/concepts/event_source/), which will put a message on an event bus for a particular state change,